bitwalker/distillery/docs/upgrading_to_2_0.md

   * Config Providers!
 This is a framework for format-agnostic, source-agnostic runtime configuration providers, which allow you to fetch configuration and push it into the application env before applications in the system have booted.
-See the docs and the `Distillery.Releases.Config.Provider` moduledoc for more information.
+See the docs and the `Distillery.Releases.Conf.Provider` moduledoc for more information.
 If you are curious about what a custom provider looks like, check out [this library](https://github.com/bitwalker/toml-elixir), which has a provider for TOML.
 Distillery also contains a provider for